tussiri/Capstone-V2/README.md

 Comments: Users are allowed to make comments and leave reviews on other users meals/recipes.
 Comments also have CRUD capabilities allowing the user to be able to update, delete, and view comments/reviews.

-*this data is also used to better help filter the users interest

 Pantry: Users are allowed to store their personal/saved recipes in the pantry.
 The pantry utilizes CRUD capabilities as well so the user will be able to remove, update, and view what's in their pantry.

 ## Techs/Frameworks